-Foot pain refers to discomfort that is felt anywhere on the foot, including the arch, heel, toes and sole.
+Foot pain refers to the discomfort that is felt anywhere on the foot, including the arch, heel, toes, and sole.
 It can even spread to the ankles.
-Foot pain can be caused by a number of conditions, and when it develops it is often difficult to get rid of without proper treatment. as calluses, corns, fallen arches, bunions and hammer toes.
+The most common causes of foot pain are injuries.
+However, foot pain can be caused by a number of conditions, and when it develops it is often difficult to get rid of without proper treatment.

 Other common causes of foot pain include: